Early Career Members Group

 - support members to understand career options and think about opportunities in industry, academia, business teaching and other career paths

 - support members to develop skills like networking, writing funding applications, conducting effective outreach

-- serve as a gateway into the Institute and direct members from the physics community towards other special interest groups and activities of interest to them
+- serve as a gateway into the IOP and direct members from the physics community towards other special interest groups and activities of interest to them

 Early Career Members Group launch

 At our launch in 2018, we decided to provide: